 Many rugs have rough backings and when you have marble or parquet floors at home, these rough surfaces can cause scratches on your hard floors.
 Another issue that you may face when you do not have an underlay is the transference of color from the rug onto your floor.
 A rug underlay provides a protective layer between your rug and the floor it lies on.

 Routine vacuuming of your rugs is imperative.
-This avoids an accumulation of dirt and contaminants that could affect the rug’s overall appearance.
+This avoids accumulation of dirt and contaminants that could affect the rug’s overall appearance.

 However, DIY dry vacuuming is not enough to remove any food particles and pet dander that are potentially embedded deep in your rug.
 These hidden contaminants can make a rug an ideal breeding ground for germs, bacteria, and dust mites.
 Unseen to the naked eye, these pollutants can cause your rug to lose its shine and prove to be a health hazard to your indoor living environment as well.

-It is recommended to deep clean your rugs at least once a year by professional carpet restoration specialists to avoid such issues and to keep your rug looking in pristine shape.
+It is recommended to deep clean your rugs at least once a year by professional rug restoration specialists to avoid such issues and to keep your rug looking in pristine shape.